Big Sky Country

 Our Animal's Story

-ZooAmerica is home to two mountain lions.
-Rosa was born in May 2006.
-At about four months of age, she was separated from her mother during a wildfire and found wandering in a residential area.
-After being taken to a wildlife rehab center, she was considered non-releasable and arrived at our zoo in 2008.
-Rainier is our male and was born in the wild in August 2014.
+ZooAmerica is home to one mountain lion.
+Rainier is a male and was born in the wild in August 2014.
 He was found orphaned on a porch in Kettle Falls in northeastern Washington state.
-His mother or den couldnt be found.
-He was taken to a veterinarian and rehab center, but couldnt return to the wild.
+His mother or den couldn't be found.
+He was taken to a veterinarian and rehab center, but couldn't return to the wild.
 Upon arrival at our zoo at four weeks of age, he weighed 4 pounds.
 He weighed 82 pounds when placed in the exhibit in April 2015.